pnp/powershell/documentation/Remove-PnPFlow.md

 ## PARAMETERS

 ### -AsAdmin
-If specified removes the flow as an administrator
+If specified removes the flow as an administrator.

 ```yaml
 Type: SwitchParameter